-This screen also shows which software branch, or train, is being tracked for updates.
-These trains are available:
+This screen lists the URL of the official update server in case that information is needed in a network with outbound firewall restrictions.
+It also shows which software branch, or train, is being tracked for updates.

+Several trains are available for updates.